 After inspection – Negotiations

-After you get your final report and estimates from your inspector, you can give that information to your attorney and your attorney will discuss negotiations with the sellers attorney.
-Negotiations can be either:
+After you get your final report and estimates from your inspector, you can give that information to your attorney and your attorney will discuss negotiations with the seller’s attorney.
+Negotiations can either be:

-- The seller repairs the issues and gives credit (discount on the home)
+- The seller repairs the issues or gives credit (discount on the home)

 You could also just buy the property with the issues and not bothering to negotiate anything.
 The choice is yours.
 Sellers do not have any obligation to fix anything if they don’t want to but if they want to get rid of the house ASAP, they may be willing to work something out in your favor.

-If you have a great real estate agent or broker as well as a great attorney by your side, you will have no worries in finding a great inspector and getting everything rectified.
-Just keep in mind, you may have to walk away from the home if the seller doesn’t want to budge.
+If you have a great realtor as well as a great attorney by your side, you will have no worries in finding a great inspector and getting everything rectified.
+Just keep in mind that you may have to walk away from the home if the seller doesn’t want to budge.

-Also, if you notice that your inspector is being pressured to give a fair inspection by your real estate agent, I suggest that you hire a more neutral inspector.
+Also, if you notice that your inspector is being pressured to give a fair inspection by your real estate agent, I suggest that you hire a more neutral inspector and maybe even consider a different realtor.
 You never want to pick someone who may seem to be influenced by any of the parties involved in purchasing your home.
-This will be your house, this will be your money that you are investing into your house, you don’t want a lemon!
+This will be your house, this will be your money that you are investing into your house and you don’t want a lemon!